History Of Torrence Chapel AME Zion Church

 Growth of the membership and decay of the old building necessitated a new structure.
 Hence, another frame structure was completed in the year of 1909.
 Rev. A.L.
 Newby was Pastor.
 The first brick structure (replacing the old frame structure) was begun by Rev. B.A.
 Crawford in 1928.
 Several lay members who began and finished this building were Mrs. Bessie Bush, Mrs. Julia Torrence, Mr. James Torrence, Mr. David S. Reid, Mr. W.M.
 Work, and Mr. John Brice.

 Various organizations developed simultaneously with the physical plant to meet the increasing needs of the membership.
-The original organizations were the Trustee Board, Steward Board, Class Leaders and Sunday School Department.
-Our present organizations consist of all of the above along with the following: Christian Education Department, Senior Choir, Woman's Home and Overseas Missionary Society (all departments), Stewardess Board, Deaconess Board, Senior Usher Board, Junior Usher Board, Lay Council, Strollers, Messengers, Chenaniah, Men's Choir, Men's Booster Club, Educational Committe, Culinary Committee, and Mass Choir.
+The original organizations were the Trustee Board, Steward Board, Class Leaders, and Sunday School Department.
+Our present organizations consist of all of the above along with the following: Christian Education Department, Senior Choir, Woman's Home and Overseas Missionary Society (all departments), Stewardess Board, Deaconess Board, Senior Usher Board, Junior Usher Board, Lay Council, Strollers, Messengers, Chenaniah, Men's Choir, Men's Booster Club, Educational Committee, Culinary Committee, and Mass Choir.

 Torrence Chapel's progress can be seen in the increase of the physical plant and membership.
-The physical plant has grown from the "Brush Arbor" to the present brick edifice (well-equipped with classrooms, fellowship hall, arbor, and a spacious graveyard) - all of which are debt-free.
+The physical plant has grown from the "Brush Arbor" to the present brick edifice (well-equipped with classrooms, fellowship hall, arbor, and a spacious graveyard) - all of which is debt-free.

 Through the years, the membership has remained loyal to the AME Zion Connection in spirit and in finance.
 It has contributed unselfishly to the education of several ministers, among whom were Rev. N.V.
 Jones, Rev. V.R.
 Hill, Rev. D.L.
 Blakeney, Rev. W.F.
-Owens and Rev. W.J.
+Owens, and Rev. W.J.
 Jiles.